skiptools/skip-lib/README.md

 The most pressing need is to reduce the amount of unimplemented API.
 To help fill in unimplemented API in SkipLib:

 1. Find unimplemented API.
-Unimplemented API should be marked with `@available(unavailable, *)` in the Swift symbol files.
+Unimplemented API should be marked with `@available(*, unavailable)` in the Swift symbol files.
 1. Write an appropriate Kotlin implementation.
 See [Implementation Strategy](#implementation-strategy) below.
 For [collections](#collections) API, make sure your implementation is duplicated for `String` as well.
 1. Write unit tests.
 1. [Submit a PR.](https://github.com/skiptools/skip-lib/pulls)